 Exercise cares for the brain

 It has been proved that when we exercise the possibilities of falling into depression or anxiety are drastically reduced.
-Working from home enlarges the possibilities of not finding ways to exercise.
-Be creative and find ways to keep your body moving.
+Working from home increases the opportunities not to exercise.
+Recognising this, be creative and find ways to keep your body moving.

 Look after your nutrition

-During transitions, we are all experiencing stress, because we are all “out of our comfort zone”.
+During transitions, we can all experience stress, because we are “out of our comfort zone”.
 When stress is high we generate cortisol.
-Cortisol wants to fill the blood with the sugar and we therefore, crave sweets.
+Cortisol wants to fill the blood with the sugar so we crave sweets.
 Sugar generates inflammation in the guts, which triggers inflammation in the brain, and we are back into depression and anxiety.
 It is a vicious circle.
 We do not need that if we want to stay enthusiastic.

 👉 The mental dimension:

-Do not allow our mind to start regretting about the past, for what we have done or not.
-Or allowing it to project ourselves into the future and worry for what’s coming, thinking we might not be able to manage.
-It fills our body and mind with worries and guilt.
+Avoid letting our minds dwell on regrets about the past, for things we have done or left undone.
+And avoid projecting ourselves into the future and worrying for what’s coming, thinking we might not be able to manage.
+It fills our mind (and body) with worries and guilt.

 How can we stop a racing mind?